angular/angular/aio/content/guide/updating.md

 {@a checking-version-app}
 ## Checking your version of Angular

-To check your app's version of Angular: From within your project directory, use the `ng version` command.
+To check your application's version of Angular: From within your project directory, use the `ng version` command.

 {@a checking-version-angular}